graphql/graphql-spec/spec/Section 6 -- Execution.md

 }
 ```

-When subsections contain a `@stream` directive, these subsections are no longer
+When subsections contain a `@stream` or `@defer` directive, these subsections
-required to execute serially.
-Execution of the streamed sections of the
+are no longer required to execute serially.
+Execution of the deferred or
-subsection may be executed in parallel, as defined in {ExecuteStreamField}.
+streamed sections of the subsection may be executed in parallel, as defined in
+{ExecuteDeferredGroupedFieldSets} and {ExecuteStreamField}.

+## Executing Deferred Grouped Field Sets

+ExecuteDeferredGroupedFieldSets(objectType, objectValue, variableValues,
+newGroupedFieldSets, shouldInitiateDefer, path, deferMap):

+- Initialize {futures} to an empty list.
+- For each {deferUsageSet} and {newGroupedFieldSet} in {newGroupedFieldSets}:
+  - Let {deferredFragments} be an empty list.
+  - For each {deferUsage} in {deferUsageSet}:
+    - Let {deferredFragment} be the entry for {deferUsage} in {deferMap}.
+    - Append {deferredFragment} to {deferredFragments}.
+  - Let {groupedFieldSet} be the corresponding entries on {newGroupedFieldSet}.
+  - Let {future} represent the future execution of
+    {ExecuteDeferredGroupedFieldSet(groupedFieldSet, objectType, objectValue,
+    variableValues, deferredFragments, path, deferUsageSet, deferMap)},
+    incrementally completing {deferredFragments}.
+  - If {shouldInitiateDefer} is {false}:
+    - Initiate {future}.
+  - Otherwise, if early execution of deferred fields is desired:
+    - Following any implementation specific deferral of further execution,
+      initiate {future}.
+  - Append {future} to {futures}.
+- Let {incrementalDigest} be a new Incremental Digest created from {futures}.
+- Return {incrementalDigest}.

+ExecuteDeferredGroupedFieldSet(groupedFieldSet, objectType, objectValue,
+variableValues, path, deferUsageSet, deferMap):

+- Let {data} and {incrementalDigests} be the result of running
+  {ExecuteGroupedFieldSet(groupedFieldSet, objectType, objectValue,
+  variableValues, path, deferUsageSet, deferMap)} _normally_ (allowing
+  parallelization).
+- Let {errors} be the list of all _field error_ raised while executing the
+  {groupedFieldSet}.
+- Let {deferredResult} be an unordered map containing {path},
+  {deferredFragments}, {data}, {errors}, and {incrementalDigests}.
+- Return {deferredResult}.

 ## Executing Fields